pslucas0212/rhel-sca-subscriptionmanager/README.md

       # yum -y install insights-client
       # insights-client --enable

+- Besides setting the SLA level on your RHEL instance, you can add custom tags to your RHEL instance via the Insights client.
+You can the use these tags in Insights to create more granular views of your systems.
+For a complete overview of tagging see the article link in the reference section below.

+- Create your first group

+      # insights-client --group=production-rhel8-premium

+- The Insights client will create the group, collect data about your RHEL server and upload to Insights.
+The output the above insights-client command would like the following

+      # insights-client --group=production-rhel8-premium
+      Starting to collect Insights data for serv01.example.com Uploading Insights data.
+      Successfully uploaded report from serv01.example.com to account xxxxxxx.
+      View details about this system on cloud.redhat.com: https://cloud.redhat.com/insights/inventory/9xxx063-xx02-4x9xe-xxxx-9x30x54x9638

 ---
 ### Review your Registered Systems on the Red Hat Customer Portal